 Tips and suggestions for making the Olympic rings

-- You need five squares or kami paper: blue, yellow, black, green and red.
-In the video it is demonstrated using a solid-color origami paper*.
+- You need five squares of kami paper: blue, yellow, black, green, and red.
+In the video, it is demonstrated using solid-color origami paper*.

 - Cut each square in half to get two rectangles (2:1)